StackVista/stackpack-autosync/README.md

 The StackPack is built using the [SBT](https://www.scala-sbt.org/) tool.

-In the main directory, compile the SAP StackPack using:
+In the main directory, compile the StackPack using:

 ```
 sbt compile